 As presently constituted, BJS has about 50 employees, of which about 35 are professional positions including a dozen or so PhD's.
 Most of the professionals are statisticians, trained in such fields as criminal justice, sociology, demography, political science, and psychology.
 BJS is a component of the Office of Justice Programs (OJP) within the Department of Justice.
-OJP also includes: the Office for Victims of Crime (OVC) and the Bureau of Justice Assistance (BJA)-both of which I served as a Deputy Director-as well as, the National Institute of Justice (NIJ), and the Office of Juvenile Justice and Delinquency Prevention (OJJDP).
+OJP also includes: the Office for Victims of Crime (OVC) and the Bureau of Justice Assistance (BJA)--both of which I served as a Deputy Director--as well as, the National Institute of Justice (NIJ), and the Office of Juvenile Justice and Delinquency Prevention (OJJDP).

-The current operating budget for Fiscal Year 1990 is slightly more that \$21 million, a relative modest budget for an agency with national responsibilities.
+Overall, let me remind you that BJS has a current operating budget for Fiscal Year 1990 of slightly more that \$21 million, a relative modest budget for an agency with national responsibilities.
+It appears that this year's budget (if ever passed) will be at the \$22 million level, reflecting a \$1 million cut from the Administration's request.
 BJS also administers certain grants funded by sister agencies, particularly the Bureau of Justice Assistance (BJA).
-But we are proud of the fact that, despite severe budgetary constraints, the Bureau has experienced recent modest enhancements and has requested modest enhancements again in our future budget should resources be available.
-Overall, approximately 80 percent of this operating budget goes for important core statistical programs and the national dissemination of crime data and analyses.
+Overall, approximately 80 percent of the operating budget goes for important core statistical programs and the national dissemination of crime data and analyses.
 The rest goes toward a variety of activities, including support of State Statistical Analysis Centers, support to the States for the implementing the FBI's National Incident-Based Reporting System (frequently referred to by the acronym "NIBRS"), and specific projects on privacy and confidentiality of criminal justice records, international crime data and a number of other areas.
 Let me briefly describe some of our activities and how they relate to current and future concerns in the field.